-The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)
+The Discovery Call Prep Work That Most Firms Skip (And Prospects Can Always Tell)

-The discovery call is where consulting engagements are won or lost.
-And most of us are either winging it or burning 90 minutes building a tailored discovery call agenda for consultants who are supposed to be the prepared ones in the room.
+The discovery call is where engagements are won or lost.
+And most firms are either having the lead wing it or burning 90 minutes of senior time building a tailored agenda that an associate should have owned from the start.
+Two pains compound here: the method is trapped in the founder, and when someone else does prep, every person runs discovery differently.

 The Hidden Tax on Every New Client Engagement

-Why prep quality depends on your calendar, not your skill
+Why prep quality depends on the lead's calendar, not the firm's skill

-Let's put numbers on it.
-Say you run 8 discovery calls a month.
-If each one takes 90 minutes of consulting discovery call prep (researching the company, building an agenda, reviewing intake data, checking their website, scanning LinkedIn), that's 12 hours a month just on discovery prep.
+Run the math at the firm level.
+Say your team runs 20 discovery calls a month.
+If each one takes 90 minutes of senior-time prep (researching the company, building an agenda, reviewing intake data, checking their website, scanning LinkedIn), that's 30 hours a month tied to the founder or lead consultant just on discovery prep.

-For consultants running audits across healthcare, legal, and manufacturing in the same week, the mental load of context switching compounds the problem.
-You're not just switching between clients.
-You're switching between entire industry vocabularies, regulatory frameworks, and stakeholder dynamics.
+For boutique firms running audits across healthcare, legal, and manufacturing in the same week, the mental load of context switching compounds the problem.
+The founder isn't just switching between clients.
+They're switching between entire industry vocabularies, regulatory frameworks, and stakeholder dynamics, while the associates and salespeople sit waiting for the agenda to land.

 The cost of one bad first call on a high-value engagement

-He's not being dramatic.
-Your prospect can tell within the first two minutes whether you did your homework.
-When you're competing for a premium transformation engagement, "close enough" on prep work isn't close enough.
+A partner I work with put it bluntly: hopping on calls with half the information ends deals in one sentence.
+The prospect can tell within the first two minutes whether the consultant in the room did the homework.
+When you're competing for a $25K to $50K engagement, "close enough" on prep work isn't close enough.

-How many premium engagements turned into smaller projects because you asked the wrong questions and missed the real pain?
-How many prospects decided you weren't the right fit because your questions felt generic in the first five minutes?
+How many premium engagements turned into smaller projects because the associate asked the wrong questions and missed the real pain?
+How many prospects decided your firm wasn't the right fit because the questions felt generic in the first five minutes?

 You can't easily calculate that number.
-But if you've been in consulting long enough, you've felt it.
+But if you've run a boutique consulting firm long enough, you've felt it.

 Why Templates Solve the Wrong Problem